MattiasHognas/NetLab/README.md

 #### Build actions

-(All following targets also run clean, build, tests and migration)
+(All the following targets also run clean, build, tests and migration)

 Start all:
 ```